Solenodon

 The Hispaniolan solenodon covers a wide range of habitats on the island of Hispaniola from lowland dry forest to highland pine forest.
-Two other described species became extinct during the Quaternary.
+Two other described species became extinct during the Quaternary period.
 Oligocene North American genera, such as Apternodus, have been suggested as relatives of Solenodon, but the origins of the animal remain obscure.

+Taxonomy

 Two genera, Atopogale and Solenodon, are known, each with one extant species.
 Other genera have been erected, but are now regarded as junior synonyms.
 Solenodontidae show retention of primitive mammal characteristics.
 In 2016, solenodons were confirmed by genetic analysis as belonging to an evolutionary branch that split from the lineage leading to hedgehogs, moles, and shrews before the Cretaceous-Paleogene extinction event.
 They are one of two families of Caribbean soricomorphs.
 The other family, Nesophontidae, became extinct during the Holocene.
 Molecular data suggest they diverged from solenodons roughly 57 million years ago.
 The solenodon is estimated to have diverged from other living mammals about 73 million years ago.

 Extant species

-In addition, 2 extinct species, the giant solenodon (S. arredondoi) and Marcano's solendon (S. marcanoi) are both thought to have gone extinct during the last 500 years.
+In addition, two extinct species, the giant solenodon (S. arredondoi) and Marcano's solenodon (S. marcanoi) are both thought to have gone extinct during the last 500 years, both presumably due to predation by introduced rats.